MattBlissett/gbif-registry-ansible/README.md

 The console is exposed on port 8090, see http://localhost:8090.

+*(The legacy admin interface is on http://localhost:8080/ but is scheduled to be removed.)*

 Webservice logs can be seen with `journalctl -u registry-ws`.

 RabbitMQ's interface is visible at http://localhost:15672/, with user `guest` and password `guest`.